heroku/cowboy/manual/cowboyku_rest.md

 > These request headers return the same resource but with different
 > parameters, like another language or a different content-type.
 >
-> Cowboy will automatically add the accept, accept-language and
+> Cowboyku will automatically add the accept, accept-language and
 > accept-charset headers to the list if the respective functions
 > were defined in the resource.
 >